MaxAggedon/Excel-Add-in-JavaScript-CommunicationBetweenAddIns/README.md

 1. The other add-in will be inserted into the current instance of Excel.
 Both add-ins should now be inserted in the same Excel session.
 1. In the content add-in (“Mortgage Calculator”), choose Connect to Data to establish a connection between the two add-ins (listening for changes in the data source).
 1. In the task pane add-in, enter numbers into the two text box inputs and select an option from the drop-down list.
 Choose the Submit button when you have entered your data.
 1. In the Excel spreadsheet, enter numbers into one or more rows in a single column.
 Select the rows singly or as a range in a single column.
+These numbers must be greater than the down payment amount in the task pane app.
+These numbers will be used to calculate the loan amount in the content app whenever the selection changes to include one or more of these numbers.

 <a name="troubleshooting"></a>